ARTICLE

 Back to Resources

-New beneficial ownership reporting rules have been implemented as part of ongoing efforts to combat financial crime and increase transparency in business ownership.
-For companies that don’t meet one of the exceptions to filing BOI (Beneficial Ownership Information), these regulations, stemming from the Corporate Transparency Act, represent a significant change in how businesses must disclose their ownership structure.
+New BOI reporting rules have been implemented as part of ongoing efforts to combat financial crime and increase transparency in business ownership.
+For companies that don’t meet one of the exceptions for filing an initial BOI report, these regulations, stemming from the CTA, represent a significant change in how businesses must disclose their ownership structure.

-In this overview, we’ll explore the basics of beneficial ownership reporting: what it is, what to do, and where to go to learn more.
+In this overview, we’ll explore the basics of BOI reporting, including what it is, what to do, and where to learn more.

 What is Beneficial Ownership Reporting?